1000 Is. cruising

 - Canadian Boating Scavenger Hunt

-- A fun list for your boating social for the kids to have fun (or adults?)
+- A fun game for your boating social for the kids (or adults?)

 - Apps for Sailors